Are you a young person? Then this site is for you!

 The UK Youth Parliament (UKYP) elects 364 young people from across the UK.
 You can find out more on the national UKYP website.

 West Sussex has eight elected members.
-Elections take place annually and the following Members of Youth Parliament (MYP) and Deputy Members of Youth Parliament (DMYP) are currently in place:
+Elections take place annually and the following Members of Youth Parliament (MYP) and Deputy Members of Youth Parliament (DMYP) are currently in place for 2024 to 2026:

 Chichester and West Arun